madcatdev/avr-libs/README.md

 # avr-libs
 madcatdev AVR Libraries

-This is a bunch of libraries for AVR MCUs.
+This is a bunch of C++ libraries for AVR.
 It was created to simpify my work with bare-metal MCU.

 Supported MCUs: